 The GenderAvenger Team

 Serial organizer/shit stirrer/campaign tech innovator/grandmother.
-First political campaign managed: a surprise win of a Democrat for Congress in a NJ district that was represented at the time by the longest serving Republican in the House.
-Last campaign managed: a not-so-surprising defeat of Bill Bradley by Al Gore for the Democratic presidential nomination.
+First campaign managed: 1974 surprise win by Democrat against longest serving Republican in the House.
+Last campaign: not-so-surprising defeat of Bill Bradley by Al Gore for the Democratic presidential nomination.
 Founded Martin&Glantz, specializing in grassroots organizing and communications strategies.
-Senior Advisor to President of the Service Employees International Union.
+Stint at Service Employees International Union.
 Harvard Kennedy School Institute of Politics Fellow and Shorenstein Center Adjunct Lecturer.
 Demos, Oxfam-America and TurboVote Board Member.
 Watch Gina's talk at Personal Democracy Forum.

 Serial entrepreneur.
 Optimist.
 Explorer and questioner: “What if?” and “Why not?”
 Started out in old media, crossed over to the “other side” of the microphone into politics as a staffer to Republican Governor Mike Castle and with organizations focused on empowering women before discovering a wonderfully chaotic path of technological innovation in the early 1990’s.
 Founder, womenCONNECT, one of the first websites focused on women in business, and co-founder Backfence, an early innovator in hyperlocal news on the internet.
 And, in the “you’re never too old category”: recent graduate, George Mason University, Latin American Finance.

 Programmer, feminist, real world and tech world adventurer.
 San Francisco native.
 Harvard Computer Science grad.
 Former co-chair of Harvard Institute of Politics Fellows program (where he met Nicco and Gina).
-Software Engineer at Optimizely.
+Senior Software Engineer at Tock.

 When founding Avenger Gina started talking about getting GenderAvenger up and running, six wonderful friends joined her in providing the resources to create the website and to start testing the appeal of its mission and the promise of its theory of social change.
 The return on their investment has been the ever-growing community of men and women committed to taking action to ensure that women are always part of the public dialog.
 With this success came the need for more resources.
 GenderAvenger is a 501(c)(3) nonprofit organization.
 Contributions are tax-deductible to the extent allowed by law.
-Check out who’s giving on our donor scroll at the bottom of the page and add your name.
 Every dollar counts.